uPortal-Project/uPortal-website/README.md

 This command will copy all the needed files for the website in `dist/`.

+## Linting Clojure files

+The Clojure source files can be linted with the follow command:

+- `$ clj -M:eastwood`

+### Formatting Clojure files

+The Clojure source files can be checked and formatted with the follow commands:

+- `$ clj -M:cljfmt check`
+- `$ clj -M:cljfmt fix`

+Note that a Git pre-commit hook has been added to fix formatting issues.

 ## Design Decisions

 Here are some design decisions for this project: